Heisenberg3009/Awwwards/README.md

     @tailwind components;
     @tailwind utilities;
     ```
 10. After that, we head over to App.jsx.
+Refer there to know what we did next.
+11. We can also go ahead and delete the existing public and assets folder.
+12. In the new public folder from the internet, there will be a new assets folder (Downloaded from the internet).
+It will contain the audio, fonts, images, and videos which will make landing page more dynamic.
+13. Now let's use the fonts in index.css file.